holoviz-topics/holoSeq/HoloSeqOverview.md

 Some features have a length while others for 2D grids are points.
 Features may have additional annotation for user toggled hover tool tips.

 To convert feature positions into plot axis coordinates, contig lengths are cumulated in the order given, to give the ordinal axis value for the first base of each ordered contig.
-When a feature is mapped, the contig cumulated start is added to the feature offset, to give the ordinal coordinate in that axis.
+When a feature is mapped, the appropriate contig cumulated start is added to the feature offset, to give the ordinal start coordinate on that axis.

 In addition to either one or two coordinates, features may have additional annotation values, optionally displayed as tooltips.